 BioHiTech America supplied many of the digesters Carnival installed.
 On Mardi Gras alone, 14 digesters can process about 142,000 pounds of food waste each week.
 An estimated 94 million pounds will be digested across the entire fleet by the end of the year.

-Without bio-digesters, millions of pounds of unprocessed food waste would be lawfully discharged into the ocean, as allowed by maritime law.
-Current maritime regulations don’t require it to be processed, and only prohibit discharge at sea without 12 nautical miles from land.
+Without bio-digesters, millions of pounds of unprocessed food waste would be lawfully discharged into the ocean, as maritime law allows.
+Current maritime regulations don’t require it to be processed, and only prohibit discharge at sea within 12 nautical miles from land.

 Other environmental practices that Carnival Corporation — the parent company of Carnival Cruise Line — is employing include the introduction of liquefied natural gas-powered ships, a program to reduce single-use plastics both at its corporate headquarters and on its ships, and its new Terminal F which is one of the first terminals in PortMiami equipped to provide shore power.